hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

 ## What You Need
 - A LoRaWAN connection tester (e.g., RAK10701-P)
 - LoRaWAN gateway(s) - public TTN gateways, or your own LTE gateways
+- Notebook or Excel/CSV for recording results

 ---

 ## Typical range of transmission
 The typical range for LoRaWAN devices is a few hundred meters to a few kilometers in urban areas and several kilometers in rural or open environments.
-It is as well possible to place devices in buildings and have the next gateway somewhere outside.
+In some cases it is possible to place devices in buildings and have the next gateway somewhere outside.
+But that depends on multiple factors:

-However, the actual range can vary depending on several factors
 - **Distance to the Gateway**<br>
   The farther the sensor device is from the gateway, the weaker the signal, impacting communication reliability.
+- **Gateway placement**
+  The higher and more central a gateway is, the better.
+But unfortunately signals often have more difficulties to traverse floors than walls.
+	Do not place a gateway close to other machinery and electrical lines.
 - **Obstacles and Environment**<br>
   Physical obstacles like buildings, walls, windows and trees can weaken or block the signal, affecting signal strength and range.
 - **Gateway Density**<br>
-  More gateways nearby improve coverage and increase the chances of successful communication.
-That has as well an effect on battery life.
-The better the reception, the faster the device can transmit, the shorter its airtime.
+  More gateways -> better coverage, less packet loss, and improved battery life
 - **Transmit Power of the Sensor Device**<br>
-  Higher transmit power allows for longer range but consumes more energy.
+  Higher transmit power allows for longer range but consumes more energy - so less battery life...
 - **Environmental Factors**<br>
   Weather, humidity, and atmospheric conditions can influence signal strength.
+Indoors open and closed doors can affect as well the signal.
 - **Interference**<br>
   Electronic noise or interference from other devices can impact reception and as well battery life.
 - **Antenna Quality**<br>